 This course is designed to provide a foundation of knowledge about the scope, theory, and approaches to practice occupational therapy for persons with psychosocial dysfunctional issues and the affect these challenges have on occupation.
-In addition, it is designed to provide the foundational knowledge and writing, critical thinking and psychomotor skills necessary for the OTA student to be able to design, develop, implement and lead various groups with an emphasis on professional growth and cultural competency.
-Level I-A fieldwork is integrated throughout the course focusing on the beginning stages of the OT process and to enhance the comprehension and application of course content in a clinical setting, including but not limited to professionalism, affective skills, communication skills, observation skills, and clinical reasoning.
+In addition, it is designed to provide the foundational knowledge and writing, critical thinking and psychomotor skills necessary for the OTA student to be able to design, develop, implement and lead various groups.
+Level I-A fieldwork is integrated throughout the course to enhance the comprehension and application of course content in a clinical setting, including but not limited to professionalism, affective skills, communication skills, observation skills, and clinical reasoning.